huginn/huginn/README.md

 * Run a specific spec with `bundle exec rspec path/to/specific/test_spec.rb`.
 * Read more about rspec for rails [here](https://github.com/rspec/rspec-rails).

+## Using Huginn Agent gems

+Huginn Agents can now be written as external gems and be added to your Huginn installation with the `ADDITIONAL_GEMS` environment variable.
+See the `Additional Agent gems` section of `.env.example` for more information.

+If you'd like to write your own Huginn Agent Gem, please see [huginn_agent](https://github.com/cantino/huginn_agent).

+Our general intention is to encourage complex and specific Agents to be written as Gems, while continuing to add new general-purpose Agents to the core Huginn repository.

 ## Deployment

 ### Heroku